y4050/Project-1/README.md

   # Title & Blurb
   ##  Tamagachi
     To see it grow and evovle as you play the game.
     Use feed, train, and sleep functions correctly to win the game.
     Game over when hunger meter reaches 100%.

   ## Motivation
-    Used to play this game when I was a kid, so I want to see if I could biuld one with the skills I have to make it similar to the ones I've played.
+    Used to play this game when I was a kid, so I want to see if I could build one with the skills I've learned.

   # Wireframe